Skip to content

 The point

 Projects gave your team a taste of what a working AI context feels like.
 The problem was never the idea.
-It was that the context lived in one person's account and couldn't grow.
+It was that the context stayed boxed inside one project, in one assistant, and couldn't grow.

 Give your team a shared one every assistant can read.
 See Hjarni for teams, or Hjarni for engineering managers for how a team puts it to work.